GilOliveira/schemadotorg/docs/README.md

 # Demo

-The Schema.org Blueprints Demo module and the Schema.org Blueprints Standard Profile Setup module can be installed on a plain standard Drupal instance to provide an opinionated demonstration of the Schema.org Blueprints modules with an advanced Schema.org types and content authoring user experience.
+The Schema.org Blueprints Demo module and the Schema.org Blueprints Demo Standard Profile Setup module can be installed on a plain standard Drupal instance to provide an opinionated demonstration of the Schema.org Blueprints modules with an advanced Schema.org types and content authoring user experience.

 ## Demo Schema.org types